To all of our Constituents regarding COVID-19

 Northwest Youth Corps and Idaho Conservation Corps Interns are successfully continuing their assignments by telecommuting or practicing appropriate work distancing practices in accordance with both our agency partner protocols and our physician advisor’s requirements.
-New internship placements have increased as our agency partners gear up for summer operations.
-As “Shelter in Place” Civil Orders from state governors begin phased transitions to a more open social and workplaces gatherings, more interns are also beginning to serve at the hosting agency worksite, following workplace distancing and all other safety protocols of the hosting agency.
+More interns are also serving at the hosting agency worksite, following workplace distancing and all other safety protocols of the hosting agency.